 Under Training/Assistant Leader

 Snowdrop joined us in September 2018 as a Unit Helper.
 Snowdrop will try anything and is a great asset to the Unit whether she’s playing games, running an activity or completing the very important pre- and post-meeting checks of our venue.
-Snowdrop also sends out our welcome letters/packs to new girls joining us and is our Unit Sports Rep. Snowdrop also took over as our Tweenie mentor when we returned to face to face Guiding in September 2021.
-Snowdrop lives locally with Mr Snowdrop and her 10 year old daughter, Chloe.
-Snowdrop is desparate to join us for her first Brownie weekend away (hopefully in 2022 after our 2020 holidays had to be cancelled due to the COVID-19 pandemic).
+Snowdrop sends out our welcome letters/packs to new girls joining us and is our Unit Sports Rep. Snowdrop also took over as our Tweenie mentor when we returned to face to face Guiding in September 2021.
+Snowdrop lives locally with Mr Snowdrop and her 11 year old daughter, Chloe.
+Snowdrop is desperate to join us for her first Brownie weekend away (hopefully in 2022 after our 2020 holidays had to be cancelled due to the COVID-19 pandemic).

 Let’s not forget those wonderful leaders/helpers whose contribution whether short or long will always be appreciated and never forgotten.